Table of Contents

 - urinating less than 4 times a day

 As the title of the article suggests, this is not the right path.
-Drinking is important because water flushes waste out of the body, regulates body temperature and helps the brain function.
-In addition, water is an essential part of most metabolic processes within organisms.
+Drinking is important because water flushes waste out of the body, regulates body temperature and helps the brain work.
+In addition, all metabolic processes take place in the aquatic environment.

 The health benefits of water that are worth paying attention to

 Drinking (of course water) is associated with other benefits, which we will present in separate points below.

 With improper hydration your physical performance might not be running at the optimal level.
 One study showed that dehydration reduced performance in activities that last longer than 30 minutes.
 Drinking water is therefore particularly important during prolonged intensive training, but especially in case of endurance training.
 According to studies, dehydration can have a significant effect even if you lose as little as the equivalent of 2% of water of your body weight.
 The reason for the biggest water losses during sports is sweating.